• Skip to primary navigation

 • Peanut Butter Cookies with Peanuts

-• If you want to make your own peanut butter, have a look at this recipe, How to Roast Peanuts for Peanut Butter, which I posted years ago.
+• If you want to make your own, take a look at How to Roast Peanuts for Peanut Butter.
 All you need is a bag of peanuts and a good food processor.

-• I always add some chopped roasted peanuts.
+Chopped peanuts: I always add chopped roasted peanuts.

 How to make peanut butter cookies with peanuts?

-• Stir in the flour mixture.
-Wrap the dough in cling film/plastic wrap and refrigerate for about 30 minutes or until it feels firmer.
+Step #2: Stir in the mixed flour, baking soda, and salt until just combined.
+Wrap the dough in plastic wrap and refrigerate for about 30 minutes, or until it feels firmer.

-• Take out rounded teaspoonfuls of dough and form balls.
-Use a fork to press the criss-cross pattern on the cookies and flatten them slightly.
+Step #4: Use a fork to press the classic criss-cross pattern, flattening the cookies slightly.

-• Bake the cookies for about 12-13 minutes or until only lightly colored.
-Let set on the trays for about 10 minutes, and transfer to wire racks to cool completely.
+Step #5: Bake for 12-13 minutes, until only lightly colored.
+Let the cookies set on the tray for about 10 minutes, then transfer them to a wire rack and allow them to cool completely.

 How to store them?

-The peanut butter cookies with peanuts keep well for at least 5-6 days in an airtight container at room temperature.
-If kept in the fridge, they will be fine for a few more days.
+These peanut butter cookies with peanuts keep well for 5-6 days in an airtight container at room temperature.
+Stored in the fridge, they will last for a few more days.

 Do you like this recipe?